 - a particular person name (to obtain a social network status update),

 - a particular movie name (to obtain show times),

 - a particular location (to obtain weather or time or map information), or

 - a particular business name (to obtain stock information).

 When Google identifies trigger terms in queries and response with an answer box result, it may provide a specialized display that is referred to in this patent as “enriched content.”

-This enriched content could be an icon that triggers into action an audio or video application, a popup window that might include the trigger term as text, or show a clickable icon next to that trigger term or a “mouse-on” event on the trigger term.
+This enriched content could be an icon that triggers into action an audio or video application, a popup window that might include trigger terms as text, or show a clickable icon next to that trigger term or a “mouse-on” event on trigger terms.

-These enriched results could also show an answer box gadget filled with snippets that are based upon “the parametric values of each trigger term.
+These enriched results could also show an answer box gadget filled with snippets that are based upon “the parametric values of trigger terms.

 Google has been answering questions asked of it, and Google’s approach to showing answer boxes, in response to queries with trigger terms in them, and displaying enriched results, is a move towards the question answering described by Wolfram.
 The patent is: